Djohnnie/CSharpWars/README.md

 Running C# scripts dynamically should be doable using the **[Microsoft Compiler Platform (Roslyn)](https://github.com/dotnet/roslyn)**.
 This framework provides access to the C# Compiler by feeding it C# code as-a-string.
 By feeding the compiled C# script some context, the script itself can alter this context which I can then feed to the game-loop.
 For simplicity and flexibility, this middleware game-loop logic will be implemented as a Console Application.

 ##### Backend
 Communication between frontends and backend can be easily provided using a simple HTTP based technology.
 I will use **[ASP.NET Core WebApi](https://github.com/dotnet/core)** to implement this.
-The frontent game client should be able to poll the game state and the frontend web client should be able to deploy new robots and scripts to the game-loop.
+The frontend game client should be able to poll the game state and the frontend web client should be able to deploy new robots and scripts to the game-loop.

 Data will be stored in a single relation database using **[Microsoft SQL Server for Linux on Docker](https://hub.docker.com/_/microsoft-mssql-server)** or **[Azure SQL](https://azure.microsoft.com/nl-nl/free/sql-database)**.